yusifsalam/tyoaikaseuranta/documentation/manual.md

 Fill in your username and password and click login.

 ## Projects
 Users can view and create projects, as well as add tasks to the projects they are involved in.
+Project list can be viewed without logging in, while all other project-related actions require authentication.

 ### Creating a new project
 Login to the application first.
 Click the *Add new project* button from the top menu, you will be taken to the new project form.